DHCW-Digital-Health-and-Care-Wales/allergy-guide/usecase/index.md

 ### Comon definitions & abbreviations

+* the system: a digital tool with allergy risk management functionality

+* the user: a person with accces to the system

 * HCW: Health Care worker

 * FHIR: Fast Healthcare Interoperability Resource.
 A healthcare data exchange framework from HL7 international for the modern web